.jpeg)

 - Future plans: Do you plan on returning to this home?
 Will you buy another home?

-- Housing trends: If the seller’s market in your area is favorable, you may choose to sell now vs. waiting.
+- Housing trends: If the seller’s market in your area is favorable, you may choose to sell now rather than wait.

 - Convenience: You’d rather not deal with the details of renting out a house.